MileHacker Logo

 Iconic Landmarks

 The Grand Mosque of Makki is among the biggest and most prominent Sunni mosques in Iran.
 It stands out for its distinct architecture, featuring tall minarets and a design that resembles some mosques found in Pakistan.
-This mosque serves as a major religious and educational hub for the Sunni community.
+This mosque serves as a major religious plus for learning hub for the Sunni community.
 Its size and design present an illustratively striking landmark.

 The Ayyub Ansari Mosque has another significant mosque in Zahedan, contributing to the city's spiritual landscape.
 While perhaps less grand than the Makki Mosque, it functions as an important community hub.